 Another advantage of FUE is the possibility of extracting body hair.
-When performing an FUT on a patient with a limited donor site, I often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
-It is a last resort for patients with minimal hair in donor sites on the head.
+When performing a FUT on a patient with a limited donor site, I often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
+It is the last resort for patients with minimal hair in donor sites on the head.
 FUE heals very quickly.

 HAIR TREATMENT METHODS

-Although most consider hair transplantation to be the best solution to overcome baldness, there are certainly some complimentary treatments.
-Additionally, we’ve all heard of the ineffective or disastrous treatments in some form or another.
+Although most consider hair transplantation to be the best solution to overcome baldness, there are certainly some complementary treatments.
+Additionally, we’ve all heard of ineffective or disastrous treatments in some form or another.
 We felt it necessary to address the more prominent of the good and the bad.

 Methods of Treatment

-- Micro Follicular Extraction, also called Follicular Unit Extraction
+- Micro Follicular Excision, also called Follicular Unit Extraction (FUE)

 - Strip Excision (FUT)